Stephen Casey

 Stephen M. Casey (born September 12, 1968) is an American politician and a Democratic member of the Rhode Island House of Representatives representing District 50 since January 1, 2013.

 Education

 Casey earned his bachelor's degree in communications from Boston College.

 Elections

-2012 Casey challenged District 50 incumbent Democratic Representative Jon D. Brien in the September 11, 2012 Democratic Primary, winning by 52 votes with 722 votes (51.9%) and was unopposed for the November 6, 2012 General election, winning with 2,749 votes.
+In 2012, Casey challenged District 50 incumbent Democratic Representative Jon D. Brien in the September 11, 2012 Democratic Primary, winning by 52 votes with 722 votes (51.9%), and then he ran unopposed for the November 6, 2012 General election, winning with 2,749 votes.